 What humidity level is best for solid wood cabinets?

 Overall, you should keep the humidity in your home between 40 and 50 percent if you want your bathroom and kitchen cabinets to stay in good shape.
 Anything higher than that might cause the wood to swell, which can damage the joints of your cabinets.
 Anything lower will dry out the wood, which can cause cracks to form elsewhere.
-Wood expands as humidity increases and shrinks as humidity decreases.
+The wood in the cabinets expand as humidity increases and shrink as humidity decreases.

 These reasons are why it is important to ensure you have controlled temperature and humidity settings in your home.
 They will ensure you comfort and the stability and life of your custom wood cabinetry.